 Initially, the terrain will have no textures assigned for painting.
 If you click the Edit Textures button and select Add Texture from the menu, you will see a window where you can set a texture and its properties.

-Depending on the material type you set in Terrain Settings (link to the doc of Terrain Settings), the color channels of the main texture map may have different uses.
+Depending on the material type you set in Terrain Settings, the color channels of the main texture map may have different uses.

 Standard: RGB channels are the albedo color of the terrain surface, while alpha channel controls the smoothness.
 There is also a ‘Metallic’ slider which controls the overall metalness of the surface.